Our clinicians and clinical trainees work with their clients in the following modalities.

 My desire to work with people of all backgrounds, ages, and phases in life led me to the Marriage and Family Therapy Program at Saint Mary’s University of Minnesota, where I completed my Master of Arts Degree in Marriage and Family Therapy.
 I currently work with a diverse range of families, couples, and individuals addressing relational and mental health concerns.
 My goal in therapy is to create a safe place that is free of judgement and together, to uncover strengths, work through painful memories, and discover new possibilities in relationships.
 My approach in therapy is gentle and collaborative, while also direct and sincere to address painful issues and help people reconnect to themselves and each other.

-My professional areas of interest include trauma and PTSD, couples and relationship concerns, sexual concerns, parenting, grief and loss, anxiety, and depression.
+My professional areas of interest include trauma and PTSD, couples and relationship concerns, military families, grief and loss, parenting, sexual concerns, anxiety, and depression.
 I am trained in Brainspotting, a treatment method to process, release, and heal painful emotions, memories, and trauma that are carried in our mind and body.
 I also utilize Emotionally Focused Therapy (EFT), Cognitive Behavioral Therapy (CBT), Solution Focused, and Narrative Therapy to alter stuckness and achieve lasting change.

 I am a mother of two children living in Webster, MN with my husband, Ben, and our two dogs.
 I enjoy spending time with my family, laughing with friends, traveling, and jogging.